 A big challenge for many families who want to do more creative activities at home is the looming cost of kids art supplies.
-I mean when was the last time you walked out of Michael’s and couldn’t believe how much money you’d just spent on supplies for ONE PROJECT?
-It’s easy to go overboard when faced with lots of inspiring project supplies and the enthusiasm of an upcoming project.
+There have been times where I couldn’t believe how much money I’d just spent on supplies for ONE PROJECT…gulp… It’s easy to go overboard when faced with lots of inspiring project supplies and the enthusiasm of an upcoming project.
 But after the project is done and the supplies go into a storage bin and are forgotten you may ask yourself was it worth it?
 Could you have spent that money on something else your family needs?

 Listen, I know creativity is a priority to you, so when you do choose to spend your hard earned money on materials you want them to be quality supplies that you will use over and over again, not one-off costs.